Computing for Games BSc(Hons)

 - Specialised computing hardware for game development, deep learning projects, motion capture, and immersive experiences

-- Standard packages used in software development for the games and visual effects industries, including Adobe and Autodesk suites
+- Standard packages used in software development for the creative industries, including Adobe and Autodesk suites

 - Studios open late during term time

 You’ll be taught by computing professionals working in fields such as games, graphics and visual effects, web development, immersive technology, robotics, user research, data science, cloud computing, and artificial intelligence.